moayyadfaris/Kuybi/docs/queues/INDEX.md

 ## Overview

-This directory contains all documentation for the Bull Queue implementation in the Susanoo NestJS application.
+This directory contains all documentation for the Bull Queue implementation in the Kuybi NestJS application.
 The implementation follows a phased approach to migrate all background jobs from in-process cron jobs to dedicated queue workers.

 ## Quick Links